zoisite-rb/zoisite-rb/guides/source/command_line.md

 * `bin/zoisite dbconsole`
 * `zoisite new app_name`

-You can get a list of zoisite commands available to you, which will often depend on your current directory, by typing `zoisite --help`.
+You can get a list of zoisite-rb.orgmands available to you, which will often depend on your current directory, by typing `zoisite --help`.
 Each command has a description, and should help you find the thing you need.

 ```bash
 $ zoisite --help